Abnaxos/meldioc/README.md

 ```

 Now we've got one possible configuration that uses Undertow as HTTP server
 and HikariCP for JDBC.
-In its core, Compose is an annotation processor that
+In its core, Meld is an annotation processor that
 will generate a class `DefaultMyAppContextShell` that can be instantiated:

 ```java